ET Spectators Guide for Ironman Wisconsin 2017

 We then load into our cars and head to Panera, 3416 University Ave., to pick up some sandwiches to bring out to the bike course.

-Due to the change in the Ironman bike course this year, we are NOT going to our normal viewing location on Timber Lane!
-Our designated spot on the bike course this year is going to be on Mid Town Road very close to what’s traditionally referred to as the 3rd of the 3 major hills (aka the 3 B’s).
+Due to the change in the Ironman bike course made in 2016 and kept in place for this years race, we are NOT going to our pre-2016 viewing location on Timber Lane!
+Our designated spot on the bike course this year is going to be on Mid Town Road very close to (just past) what’s traditionally referred to as the 3rd of the 3 major hills (aka the 3 B’s).

 The athletes come by this spot twice since it’s a 2 loop bike course.
 Needless to say, we’ll be there for the better part of the afternoon (until approximately 3:00pm).
 Please make sure you have enough nutrition and hydration for the day out there!
 Some will bring a folding camp chair and/or a small cooler to keep beverages and food cool.
 Sunscreen (there is not much shade at this intersection) and bug spray are also a good thing to bring along. 🙂